-Research has found that medications do have an advantage over a placebo for the short-term reduction of binge eating.
-Medications have been shown to be 48.7% effective, while placebos have been shown to be 28.5% effective (29).
+Research has found that medications have an advantage over a placebo for the short-term reduction of binge eating.
+Medications have been shown to be 48.7% effective, while placebos have been shown to be 28.5% effective (

-They may also be effective at reducing appetite, obsessions, compulsions and symptoms of depression (4).
+They may also reduce appetite, obsessions, compulsions, and symptoms of depression (

-Although these effects sound promising, most studies have only been conducted over short periods, so data on the long-term effects are still needed (29).
+Although these effects sound promising, most studies have been conducted over short periods, so data on the long-term effects is still needed (

-In addition, side effects of treatment may including headaches, stomach problems, sleep disturbances, increased blood pressure and anxiety (4).
+In addition, side effects of treatment may including headaches, stomach problems, sleep disturbances, increased blood pressure, and anxiety (

 Because many people with BED have other mental health conditions, such as anxiety and depression, they may also receive additional medications to treat these.

-Summary Medications may help improve binge eating in the short-term.
+Medications may help improve binge eating in the short term.
 However, long-term studies are needed.
 Medications are generally not as effective as behavioral therapies and can have side effects.

-The first step in stopping binge eating is to speak to a medical professional.
-This person can help diagnose you properly, determine the severity of your illness and recommend the most appropriate treatment.
+The first step in overcoming binge eating is speaking to a medical professional.
+This person can help with a diagnosis, determine the severity of the disorder, and recommend the most appropriate treatment.

-In general, the most effective treatment is CBT, but a range of treatments exist.
-Depending on your individual circumstances, just one therapy or a combination may work best.
+In general, the most effective treatment is CBT, but a range of treatments exists.
+Depending on individual circumstances, just one therapy or a combination may work best.

-No matter which treatment strategy you use, it is important to also make healthy lifestyle and diet choices when you can.
+No matter which treatment strategy is used, it is important to also make healthy lifestyle and diet choices when possible.

-- Keep a food and mood diary: Identifying your personal triggers is an important step in learning how to control your binge impulses.
+- Keep a food and mood diary.
+Identifying personal triggers is an important step in learning how to control binge impulses.

-- Practice mindfulness: This can help increase awareness of your binging triggers, all while helping you increase self-control and maintain self-acceptance (30, 31, 32).
+- Practice mindfulness.
+This can help increase awareness of binging triggers while helping increase self-control and maintaining self-acceptance (

-- Find someone to talk to: It is important to have support, whether it is through your partner, family, a friend, binge eating support groups or online (33).
+- Find someone to talk to.
+It is important to have support, whether it is through a partner, family, a friend, binge eating support groups, or online (

-- Choose healthy foods: A diet consisting of foods high in protein and healthy fats, regular meals and whole foods with lots of fruit and vegetables will help keep you full and provide the nutrients you need.
+- Choose healthy foods.
+A diet consisting of foods high in protein and healthy fats, regular meals, and whole foods will help satisfy hunger and provide needed nutrients.

-- Start exercising: Exercise can help enhance weight loss, improve body image and improve your mood and anxiety symptoms (34, 35).
+- Start exercising.
+Exercise can help enhance weight loss, improve body image, reduce anxiety symptoms, and boost mood (

-- Get enough sleep: Lack of sleep is associated with higher calorie intake and irregular eating patterns.
-Ensure you are getting at least seven to eight hours of good sleep per night (36).
+- Get enough sleep.
+Lack of sleep is associated with higher calorie intake and irregular eating patterns.
+It’s recommended to get at least 7–8 hours of good sleep per night (

-Summary CBT and IPT are the best treatments for BED.
-Other strategies include keeping a food and mood diary, practicing mindfulness, finding support, choosing healthy foods, exercising and getting enough sleep.
+CBT and IPT are the best treatment options for BED.
+Other strategies include keeping a food and mood diary, practicing mindfulness, finding support, choosing healthy foods, exercising, and getting enough sleep.

-BED is a common, under-recognized eating disorder that can seriously affect your health.
+BED is a common feeding and eating disorder that, if not treated, can seriously affect a person’s health.

-It can have very negative effects on your overall health, body weight, self-esteem and mental health.
+It can have negative effects on overall health, body weight, self-esteem, and mental health.

-Luckily, very effective treatments are available for Binge Eating Disorder, including CBT and IPT.
-There are also many healthy lifestyle strategies that you can implement in your everyday life.
+Fortunately, very effective treatments are available for BED, including CBT and IPT.
+There are also many healthy lifestyle strategies that can be incorporated into everyday life.